Purpl Disabled Discounts

 • Work-Related Activity Group (WRAG): You’ll be expected to engage in activities like job training or work preparation but not necessarily work.

-• Which group you’ve been placed in – the ESA Support Group or the ESA Work-Related Activity Group (WRAG).
+Your letter will tell you whether you are eligible for ESA disability support and which group you’ve been placed in, either the ESA Support Group or the ESA Work-Related Activity Group (WRAG).

 Prior to ESA Assessment